jackpal/jackpal.github.io/_posts/2021-09-26-SmoothAsyncImage.md

 AsyncImage works well for many scenarios, but has several limitations:

-1. AsyncImage doesn't provide a mechanism for "inflating" the view before drawing it.
+1. AsyncImage doesn't provide a mechanism for "inflating" the image before drawing it.
 This means that large images will take a long time to render the first time that they are drawn.
 This can cause "hitches" or "jank" when scrolling.

-2. AsyncImage doesn't provide a mechanism for scaling large UIImages.
+2. AsyncImage doesn't provide a mechanism for pre-scaling large UIImages down to screen size.
 This can cause slow rendering and excessive memory use when displaying large images.

 Here's a replacement, SmoothAsyncImage, that fixes these two problems.

 <!--more-->

+Limitations:

+- Unlike AsyncImage, does not work on macOS.

-This replacement only provides the most general initializer for AsyncImage.
-Implementing the other initializers is left as an exercise for the reader.
+- Only provides the most powerful / general initializer.
+Implementing the convenience initializers is left as an exercise for the reader.

 ``` swift
 import SwiftUI